Contact Us for a Free Consultation (213) 542-0979

 Possession Of Dirk Or Dagger

-It is illegal to possess a dirk or dagger as that is defined in Los Angeles if it is somehow concealed on your person.
-In other words, it has to be hidden in your pocket – in your waistband – where you can't barely see it or some other location and it has to be the type of a weapon that classifies as a dirk or dagger.
+It is illegal to possess a dirk or dagger, as that is defined in Los Angeles if it is somehow concealed on your person.
+In other words, it has to be hidden in your pocket—in your waistband—where you can barely see it or some other location, and it has to be a weapon that classifies as a dirk or dagger.

 Protecting the Public

-Obviously, the California legislature, the prosecutors, the judges and the police don't want people to be able to conceal a knife on their person, become engage and involved in some sort of a fight and then produce that knife and stab another person.
+Obviously, the California legislature, the prosecutors, the judges, and the police don't want people to be able to conceal a knife on their person, become engaged and involved in some sort of fight, and then produce that knife and stab another person.

-If on the other hand, you have a knife in a sheath – people can see it.
+If, on the other hand, you have a knife in a sheath – people can see it.
 They know that you have it.
-Some people have those things for lawful purposes like for their job or various other activities that are not designed to lure somebody into some sort of a confrontation and then use the weapon against them.
+Some people have those things for lawful purposes, like for their job or various other activities that are not designed to lure somebody into some sort of confrontation and then use the weapon against them.

-I do see this crime charged a lot, but usually, it's under circumstances where somebody is acting in an unlawful manner.
+I do see this crime charged a lot, but usually, it's under circumstances where somebody is acting unlawfully.
 For example, a gang member is concealing a knife and using it to fight against another gang member or another member of the public.

-Other scenarios that I see this, as examples, is when somebody becomes angry or enraged and gets involved in a fight with somebody, maybe they're losing the fight or maybe they just want the fight to end so they pull out a concealed dirk or dagger.
-They stab the other person.
+Other scenarios that I see as examples are when somebody becomes angry or enraged and gets involved in a fight with somebody.
+Maybe they're losing the fight, or maybe they just want the fight to end, so they pull out a concealed knife or dagger and stab the other person.

 Nobody can see what's going on.
 It's dark.
 People are intoxicated or using other drugs.
-One person with the weapon, concealed dirk, dagger or knife, can do a lot of damage to a party-goer that can't see anything and is involved in some sort of a melee – now the person pulls a dirk or dagger out, stabs him multiple times.
+One person with the weapon, concealed dirk, dagger, or knife, can do a lot of damage to a party-goer who can't see anything and is involved in some sort of a melee – now the person pulls a dirk or dagger out, stabs him multiple times.

-A lot of times it's so sharp people don't even realize they've been stabbed.
-By the time they realize it it's too late.
-They've bled-out.
-A major artery is hit and then they die.
+A lot of times, it's so sharp people don't even realize they've been stabbed.
+By the time they know it, it's too late.
+They've bled out.
+A major artery is hit, and then they die.

-So, the possession of these dirk or daggers, a lot of times if they're concealed they're charged as a misdemeanor, but if you actually use a dirk or dagger and you inflict some sort of bad injury on somebody, you can be charged with assault with a deadly weapon, attempted murder, or even murder if somebody dies.
+So, the possession of these dirk or daggers, a lot of times if they're concealed, they're charged as a misdemeanor, but if you actually use a dirk or dagger.
+If you inflict some sort of bad injury on somebody, you can be charged with assault with a deadly weapon, attempted murder, or even murder if somebody dies.

 Defenses To Possession To A Dirk Or Dagger – PC 21310